SpeculativeCoder/UnrealEngine-HTML5-ES3/TROUBLESHOOTING.md

 <img src="Images/ActionRPG_Fixed.jpg" style="width:600px"/>

 [Original report thread with discussion / resolution](https://github.com/SpeculativeCoder/UnrealEngine/issues/19) (NOTE: this link requires your GitHub account to be linked to Epic Games account or you will see 404).
 Thanks to [@MackeyK24](https://github.com/MackeyK24) for reporting this issue.

-### Why is the download so big?
-Can I reduce the size of the generated application?

-By default, Unreal includes all assets used by _any_ map in the project.
-So if you have enabled starter content, or some Marketplace assets, these may have maps in them that are dragging in a lot of assets you didn't actually intend to use.

-You should set the maps which will be included the packaging via this setting (make sure it has only the maps you make use of):

-Project Settings -> Packaging -> List of maps to include in packaged build

-This is an advanced setting so you may need to click the down arrow to show it.